fredrik-j-lindberg/discord-social-bot/README.md

 ## Features

-- Event syncing with a role.
+- **Event syncing with a role**

   If your event has a `roleId="<idhere>"` in its description, whenever someone adds themselves to the event they receive the role, and vice versa

+- **Event reminders**

+  If your event has a `channelId="<idhere>"` as well as `shouldRemind=true` in its description, a reminder will be sent before the event ~24 hours before pinging the ones set as interested

 ## Getting Started